Interface Map¶

 Selecting edges¶

 Click an interface edge to see interface details in the side panel.
-Edges have a wider invisible hit area, so you do not need to click the line precisely.
+Edges have a wider invisible hit area, so you don't need to click the line precisely.

 Dragging nodes¶